 Optionally, local products are offered at a premium price point.
 Our most popular locally produced t-shirts are made by American Apparel, but other options are also available.
 Since the t-shirts are printed in the United States, our products branded “local” must be 100% made in the USA.

-American Apparel is an American textile company manufacturing all its products in its factory in Los Angeles, refusing the use of the sweatshops.
+American Apparel is an American textile company manufacturing all its products in its factory in Los Angeles, refusing the use of sweatshops.

 American Apparel – Labor standards

 American Apparel pays its manufacturing employees an average of $12 per hour.
-According to the San Francisco Chronicle the average factory worker at the company makes $80–120 per day, or roughly $500 per week compared to the $30–40 made daily at most other Los Angeles-based garment factories.
-Employees also receive benefits such as paid time off, health care, company-subsidized lunches, bus passes, free English as an additional language classes, on-site massage therapists, free bicycles and on-site bike mechanics, free parking in addition to the proper lighting and ventilation.
-Every floor of the factory includes free telephones where workers can make and receive long distance phone calls.
+According to the San Francisco Chronicle, the average factory worker at the company makes $80–120 per day, or roughly $500 per week compared to the $30–40 made daily at most other Los Angeles-based garment factories.
+Employees also receive benefits such as paid time off, health care, company-subsidized lunches, bus passes, free English as additional language classes, on-site massage therapists, free bicycles and on-site bike mechanics, free parking in addition to the proper lighting and ventilation.
+Every floor of the factory includes free telephones where workers can make and receive long-distance phone calls.

 In previous years the waiting list for employment at American Apparel has had over 2,000 names on it.
-The company now however is actively looking for staff following an investigation by US immigration found that 1,500 of its workers lacked the legal immigration documents and were subsequently dismissed.
+The company now however is actively looking for staff following an investigation by US immigration that found that 1,500 of its workers lacked the legal immigration documents and were subsequently dismissed.

 To learn more about American Apparel’s working conditions, please check the following links: